alecthibodeau/tic-tac-toe-client/README.md

 ![Tic-tac-toe Wireframe](https://i.imgur.com/lebsgBj.jpg)

 ## Future Features
-I would like to add an AI component, so that a signed-in user can play against the computer.
+- Add an AI component, so that a signed-in user can play against the computer.